Locksmith Course Malaysia

 Safety protocols

 track-appropriate PPE provided.
-EV Battery Specialist tracks include high-voltage safety briefing and certification of basic competency before bench work.
+ECU Specialist and Advanced Locksmith tracks include a bench-safety briefing and a basic-competency check before unsupervised bench or drilling work.

 Real-tool practice